 Social media comments on Israel by some journalists ‘unacceptable’ says BBC boss

-Director-General Tim Davie was also asked about BBC Arabic staff retweeting remarks that are ‘essentially pro-Hamas’.
+Social media comments on Israel by some BBC journalists ‘unacceptable’, says Tim Davie

-BBC Director-General Tim Davie has branded social media remarks about the Israel-Gaza war by some of the corporation’s journalists “unacceptable”.
+BBC director-general was also asked about BBC Arabic staff retweeting remarks that are ‘essentially pro-Hamas’

-However, he told the Culture, Media and Sport Committee on Wednesday that the BBC remains “impartial”.
+Tim Davie has branded social media remarks about the Israel-Gaza war by some of the corporation’s journalists “unacceptable” – but insists the broadcaster remains impartial.

-His comments came after Culture Secretary Lucy Frazer recently said she believes the broadcaster is biased “on occasion”.
+The BBC Director-General’s comments came after Culture Secretary Lucy Frazer recently said she believes the broadcaster is biased “on occasion.”

 However, he also said he “worries” about public institutions losing trust in the current social climate.